m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/accessing-the-domain/external-clients.md

 #### When is it necessary to configure RMI forwarding?

-RMI forwarding may be needed when transaction server participants are not able to establish connection with one another.
+RMI forwarding may be needed when transaction server participants are not able to establish connection directly with one another.

-For example, if a cross-domain transaction has failed, and messages such as the following can be found in the WebLogic server log files:
+For example, if a cross-domain transaction communication has failed, and messages such as the following can be found in the WebLogic server log files:

 `<BEA-111015> <The commit operation for transaction BEA1-0000993203DB6CDB7DE9 timed out after 30 seconds.>`